top of page

 Blue Star Markers

-Stockton Garden Club has purchased and sponsored 3 Blue Star Memorial markers in our city.
+Stockton Garden Club has purchased and placed

 blue star marker in planter at Haggin Museum